-The Department of Psychology at UNE is committed to exploring and understanding how personal, psychological, social, and environmental conditions influence action and thought.
+Our Psychology programs are committed to exploring and understanding how personal, psychological, social, and environmental conditions influence action and thought.
 We have developed a curriculum that combines hands-on classroom instruction with on-campus research experiences, and internship opportunities in the greater Portland area that prepare you for a broad range of career options in the field of psychology.

-We have structured our department to expose you to core concepts and skills related to psychology, while also enabling you to identify and focus your studies on a specific discipline such as mental health, education and psychology, psychology and business, and general psychology.
+We have structured our programs to expose you to core concepts and skills related to psychology, while also enabling you to identify and focus your studies on a specific discipline such as mental health, education and psychology, psychology and business, and general psychology.

 Our undergraduate programs cover a range of topics in psychology, designed to match the many dynamic career opportunities this growing area offers.
 According to the Bureau of Labor Statistics, a 19% job growth is predicted for psychology-related careers through 2024 with even greater increases in job opportunities in the mental health sector.
 Whether you are interested in pursuing a career in counseling, education, research, business, law, or some combination — our degrees offer the experience, research, and internship opportunities you need to become a leader in the field.
 Visit our blog to read about the class experiences, internships, activities, and accomplishments of our Psychology students and faculty.